jinghuazhao/INF/rsid/README.md

 <p align="center"><img src="ewas-plot.png"></p>

-## Summary statistics

-This is implemented with `gwasvcf.sh` and `gwas2vcf.sb` which includes some operations on VCF files.
-However, we found there is loss of information if enforcing use of RSid.

 ## PWAS

 A separate but closely related approach only rely on GWAS summary statistics analogous to a transcriptomewide association statistic (Gusev, 2016),